-Diagram showing a sentinel lymph node biopsy.
+A sentinel lymph node biopsy.
 Note, the node can be taken from the neck or groin as well as the armpit.

 Lymph nodes look like bunches of grapes.
 The blue dye helps the surgeon to see the sentinel lymph nodes and make sure the correct nodes are removed (cut out).